-Appeal to the Provost
+Appeals to the Provost

-The decision of the Student Appeals Committee is subject to review only by the Provost or his or her designee.
-Appeals of the decision of the Student Appeals Committee must be received by the Provost within ten (10) business days after notification of the decision of the Student Appeals Committee.
+The decision of the Student Appeals Committee is subject to review only by the Provost or his/her designee.
+Appeals of the decision of the Student Appeals Committee must be received by the Provost within (10) working days after notification of the decision of the Student Appeals Committee.